Section 11(b) – Trial within a reasonable time

 (i) Calculating whether delay falls above or below the presumptive ceiling

 The total delay is calculated from the date of the charge to the actual or anticipated end of trial (Jordan, supra at paragraph 60).
-Once that is determined, delay attributable to the accused is subtracted (Jordan, supra at paragraph 60).
+The phrase “end of trial” was not explicitly defined in Jordan, however, the Supreme Court subsequently clarified that it refers to the end of the evidence and argument at trial, and not to the date the verdict is delivered, the conclusion of post-trial motions, or the date of sentencing (K.G.K., supra at paragraph 33).
+Once the delay from the date of the charge to the end of evidence and argument is determined, delay attributable to the accused is subtracted (Jordan, supra at paragraph 60).

 Delay attributable to the accused is either: